emmanuelperotto/trophy/README.md

 # Tools Used
 - Command Design Pattern to get all the reward giving logic centralized
+- Rails Counter Cache to prevent extra queries
 - [RSpec](https://rspec.info/) for tests
 - [Devise](https://github.com/plataformatec/devise) for authentication
 - [Rails Admin](https://github.com/sferik/rails_admin) for the dashboard
 - [Rubocop](https://github.com/rubocop-hq/rubocop) for static code analysis
 - [Heroku](https://www.heroku.com/) as Cloud to host the application
+- [Discard](https://github.com/jhawthorn/discard) for soft delete (didn't code the logic but I think it is required)

+# Considerations
+- User won't lose its rewards if 'killed_monsters', 'deaths' and 'collected_coins' are changed or destroyed

 # How to run (heroku)
 - Access https://guarded-brook-06687.herokuapp.com (it can take a little time in the first loading because i'm using the free heroku plan)